- 1. Degrees

 - A field of study within a Programme of Study.
 A discipline will be either Major, Concentration, or Minor depending on the number of credits completed in the field of study.

-- A course belonging to another discipline a student may take to complete the minimum requirements of a Programme of Study.
+- A course belonging to another discipline that a student may take to complete the minimum requirements of a Programme of Study or an optional course that is not required for a Programme of Study.

 - End of Term: